Psychedelic soul: Decline and influence

 While psychedelic rock began to waver at the end of the 1960s, psychedelic soul's popularity continued into the 1970s and declined only towards the end of the decade.
 Isaac Hayes and Curtis Mayfield added orchestral instrumentation to psychedelic soul, creating a style known as cinematic soul which became a predecessor to disco.
 Artists which began in psychedelic soul such as Earth, Wind & Fire, Kool & the Gang, and the Ohio Players incorporated its sounds into funk and disco.

 Modern artists

-Modern psychedelic soul artists include Erykah Badu, Bilal, Black Pumas, Janelle Monáe, Adrian Younge, and Kali Uchis.
+Nicknamed the Queen of Neo Soul, Erykah Badu is influenced by R&B, soul, and hip-hop genres.
+She won BET’s Video of the Year award in 2003 and the Grammy Award for Best R&B Album in 1998, among many others, and she remains a notable soul influence for many musicians today.